top of page

 "If you seek a pleasant peninsula, look about you."

-Michigan is a land of many great splendors and teeming with natural beauty.
+Michigan is a land of many great splendor and teeming with natural beauty.
 Between June 29 and August 12, 2018, we traveled up one side of the mitten --going as far north as Munising on Lake Superior-- then down the other.
 Putting over 3,000 miles on our truck in the process.

 Here are five things we learned about Michigan and Michiganders: